2018ik/2018ik.github.io/_wiki/light.markdown

 ## Background

 **Light** is that which makes manifest (Eph.
 5:13).
-True light is not a thing, such as a shining or presence, it is a Person, God Himself.
+True light is not a thing, such as a shining or presence, it is a Person, God Himself (1 John 1:5).
 This light gives us the direct sense and realization of sins, wrongdoings, mistakes, trespasses and shortages.

+The first thing which God did after the rebellion of Satan in Genesis 1:2 is to restore the light.

 ## Biblical Definition

+Clearly God is light (1 John 1:5).
+Likewise the word of God which is also God Himself in reality is likewise light (Psa.
+119:105).
+Christ is also light (John 8:12; 9:5).
+The life of Christ is the light of men (John 1:4).
+The believers become light (Matt.
+5:14; Phil.
+2:15).
+The church is a lampstand which shines with light (Rev. 1:20).

-Ephesians 5 is the only place in the Bible which is "everything that makes manifest" (Eph 5:13).
-The word revelation in Greek is apokalupsis.
-Apo is to open, and kalupsis is a veil.
-Therefore, revelation simply means the removal of a veil.
+Ephesians 5 is the only place in the Bible which strictly defines light as "everything that makes manifest" (Eph 5:13).
 Light is related to revelation.
 To be enlightened means to receive a revelation.
 Once light comes, revelation comes.
 Revelation is determined by the amount of light received.
 God’s revelation is what we receive through His light; it is the effect of this light in us.
 When light comes from God and reaches us, we have revelation.
 The end result of light is revelation.

 ## Contrast to Darkness